-The Finance and Estates Committee considers in detail all financial aspects of the College.
+The Resources Committee combines Finance and Estates and Employment Policy areas of the college.
 Particular attention is given to monthly management accounts, re-forecasts, and the annual budget.
-As the main policy committee it examines the Strategic Plan and monitors financial performance accordingly.
+It examines the Strategic Plan and monitors financial performance accordingly.
 It also considers the College's Estates Strategy.
+In addition, the committee considers all policy aspects of human resources including the management of health and safety of students, staff and the public.